 In order to stunt or perform lifts at games and other NSAA events, you must:

 - Be AACCA Safety Certified (Available online or at the Nebraska Coaches Association coaches clinic.)

-  - Follow the rules below:
+- Follow the NFHS rules, with the additional restrictions below:

 - Stunts/lifts shall be limited to shoulder height or below.

 - All vertical shoulder level stunts/lifts must have an additional spotter.

 - All vertical shoulder level stunts/lifts must remain on two feet except during the mount or dismount of the stunt/lift.